 ping is also used by Redis internally to measure latency.

 To disconnect from a Redis instance, use the

 exit will close the connection, but only as soon as all pending replies have been written to clients.

 This guide details a number of commands used to establish, test, and close connections to a Redis server.
-If there are other related commands, arguments, or procedures you’d like to see in this guide, please ask or make suggestions in the comments below.
+If there are other related commands, arguments, or procedures you’d like to learn about in this guide, please ask or make suggestions in the comments.

 For more information on Redis commands, check out our tutorial series on How to Manage a Redis Database.

 Thanks for learning with the DigitalOcean Community.
 Check out our offerings for compute, storage, networking, and managed databases.